CodePath-ios-Final/front-end/README.md

 [ ] Users can add their dietary preferences.
 [ ] Users can add their grocery list and preferred items in their pantry.
 [ ] Users can get daily recipes depending on what items are expiring closer to the date.
-[ ] Users can create their own recipes (add in the future).
 [ ] Users can share recipes with others.
 [ ] Users can rate recipes.

 **Optional Nice-to-have Stories**
+[ ] Users can create their own recipes.

-* We should have an image recognizer so that users can capture a photo of their fridge's shelves or the recipt from their grocery shopping then Yum Me! will recognize the ingredients available and suggest recipes based on those.
+[ ] Users can capture a photo of their fridge's shelves or the recipt from their grocery shopping then Yum Me! will recognize the ingredients available and suggest recipes based on those.
-* Users can add their calories limit for the day and Yum Me! will suggest dishes within that limit.
+[ ]Users can add their calories limit for the day and Yum Me! will suggest dishes within that limit.

 ### 2. Screen Archetypes